California State Director

 How To Apply

-Please complete an online application.* Both a cover letter and resume are required to complete your application.
+Please complete the online application found on Jumpstart’s website.
+Both a cover letter and resume are required to complete your application.
 Applications without a cover letter may not be considered.
 Candidates will be reviewed on an on-going basis.
 Please upload/attach your resume to your applicant profile as well as your cover letter.

-*Jumpstart’s online application process is supported by ADP.
+*Jumpstart’s online application process is supported by Paycom.
 To ensure that the online application works properly, please make sure cookies and pop-ups are enabled on your browser, and that firewall software (if used) is set to permit inbound and outbound traffic on port 443.
-Unfortunately, touch screens are not supported or certified by ADP.
-For the best possible user experience, ADP recommends a minimum screen resolution of 1280 x 800.
+Unfortunately, touch screens are not supported or certified by Paycom.
+For the best possible user experience, is recommended a minimum screen resolution of 1280 x 800.

 Consistent with the Americans with Disabilities Act, applicants may request accommodations needed to participate in the application process.